caseywdunn/course_bio_philosophy/readme.md

 Most readings will come from:

 > Peter Godfrey-Smith.
 2013.
 Philosophy of Biology.
 Princeton University Press.
-ISBN:978-0691174679
+ISBN:978-0691174679.
+Link from Yale Library to digital edition: https://muse.jhu.edu/book/36379/

 This required text is abbreviated as PGS in the schedule below.